Recordings are now available for each session. Click on the title of each session below for access to the recorded webinar.

 INFOhio's One-day Conference: Instructional Materials Matter

-Join us online on Wednesday, June 23, 2021 at 10:00 am for INFOhio's one-day conference, Instructional Materials Matter.
-This no-cost conference will begin with a keynote session on why instructional materials matter from the Ohio Department of Education with additional sessions throughout the rest of the day on quality INFOhio resources, web tools, and professional development.
-All webinars during this one-day conference will be recorded and links will be posted.
+This no-cost conference began with a keynote session on why instructional materials matter from the Ohio Department of Education with additional sessions throughout the day on quality INFOhio resources, web tools, and professional development.
+All webinars during this one-day conference were recorded and links are now posted.
 Participants can earn a certificate after completing a quiz for each session attended, with up to five contact hours possible.
-Session titles and details are highlighted below.
+Session titles, access to recordings, and details are highlighted below.

 Paolo DeMaria, Ohio's Superintendent of Public Instruction, and Sherry Birchem, Director of the Ohio Department of Education's Office of Learning and Instructional Strategies, will give an overview of high-quality instructional materials in Ohio and will connect the dots between high-quality instructional materials, Each Child, Our Future, and student achievement.